-The investigation reports of the above exceedance are presented in Annex F.
+The investigation reports of the above exceedance are presented in Annex F. The reason for CAPCS exceedances is under Contractor's investigation.
+The investigation report will be updated once available.

 6.2 SUMMARY OF ENVIRONMENTAL COMPLAINT

 No complaint was received during the reporting period.